 Two major reports will be prepared as part of this Monitor, as well as annual water level reports.
-The first report will be documenting the results of all testing done in Year 1 of the Monitor as per Section 2.3.4.
-This information will provide the first insight into the model's validity and utility, though care should be taken in drawing conclusions.
-The true test of the Monitor's hypotheses will not occur until Year 10 of the Monitor when the final report will be due.
+The first report has been completed and documented the results of all testing done in Year 1 of the Monitor as per Section 2.3.4.
+This information has provided the first insight into the SVM's validity and utility, and has resulted in this Revision to the original TOR.
+The true test of the Monitor's hypotheses will not occur until Year 5 of the Monitor when the final report will be due.

-Because the Monitor will not be repeated for another 10 years, the Year 1 report will be focused on detailed descriptions of the methodologies used in the Monitor to date.
-It should include:
+Because the Monitor was not repeated within five years, the Year 1 report focused on detailed descriptions of the methodologies used in the Monitor to date.
+It included:

-- 1) Precise location of all transects benchmarks, and equipment installations, - 2) Detailed instructions of methods to be used/repeated in Year 10, - 3) Both printed and electronic copies of all data collected, photos, and maps to date to ensure utility and accessibility into the future, and - 4) Initial results, derived from hypothesis testing done to date as described in Section 2.3.4.
+- 1) Precise location of all transects benchmarks, and equipment installations, - 2) Detailed instructions of methods to be used/repeated in Year 5, - 3) Both printed and electronic copies of all data collected, photos, and maps to date to ensure utility and accessibility into the future, and - 4) Initial results, derived from hypothesis testing done to date as described in Section 2.3.4.

-At the conclusion of the Monitor in Year 10, a final report will be prepared that summarizes the data collected to date and discusses in detail the results of all analyses as they pertain to the impact hypotheses in Section 1.3, and more importantly, the management questions in Section 1.2.
+At the conclusion of the Monitor in Year 5, a final report will be prepared that summarizes the data collected to date and discusses in detail the results of all analyses as they pertain to the impact hypotheses in Section 1.3, and more importantly, the management questions in Section 1.2.
 The report should:

-- 1) Re-iterate the objective and scope of the Monitor, - 2) Present the methods of data collection and data analysis, - 3) Describe the compiled data set and present the results of all analyses. - 4) Discuss the results as they pertain to the hypotheses in Section 1.3 and the Management Questions in Section 1.2, - 5) Discusses the consequences of these results as they pertain to the current WUP operation, and how it may influence future WUP decisions, and
+- 1) Re-iterate the objective and scope of the Monitor, - 2) Present the methods of data collection and data analysis, - 3) Describe the compiled data set and present the results of all analyses,

-6) Include an executive summary that summarizes the results of the Monitor and their consequences as they relate to the success/failure of the WUP decision.
-It should include recommendations for remedial work if any as well as the scope for future study work.
+- 4) Discuss the results as they pertain to the hypotheses in Section 1.3 and the Management Questions in Section 1.2, - 5) Discusses the consequences of these results as they pertain to the current WUP operation, and how it may influence future WUP decisions, and - 6) Include an executive summary that summarizes the results of the Monitor and their consequences as they relate to the success/failure of the WUP decision. - 7) Include recommendations for remedial work in the remaining Years 6-10, if needed, as well as the scope for future study work to refine the model and potential application of the model within the other reservoirs if appropriate.